Japan's Takata to take bids from seven potential rescuers on September 19 - sources

-TOKYO Takata Corp (7312.T) will take initial bids from seven potential rescuers on Sept.
+TOKYO (Reuters) - Takata Corp 7312.T will take initial bids from seven potential rescuers on Sept.
 19, as the Japanese air bag maker at the heart of the auto industry's biggest-ever global recall fights for survival, two people with direct knowledge of the process said.

 Potential investors, including Japanese chemical maker Daicel Corp (4202.T), China's Ningbo Joyson Electronic (600699.SS) - the parent of Michigan-based air bag maker Key Safety Systems - and global funds KKR & Co (KKR.N) and Bain Capital LP will each present turnaround plans to investment bank Lazard Ltd (LAZ.N), the sources told Reuters on condition of anonymity, as the process is private.